tonyzhang617/watonomous-challenge/writeup.md

 2. The accuracy of edge detection is negatively impacted by image noise.
 Thus the image need to be first processed with a Gaussian Blur to be rid of noise.
 3. The image has to be in grayscale before it is processed with Gaussian Blur.
 4. The Hough Line Transform is able to detect straight lines in an image.
 However, edge detection needs to be applied beforehand.
-5. Region of interest can be applied to focus on the mostly likely area for lane lines.
+5. Region of interest can be applied to focus on the mostly likely area for lane lines to be in.

 From these findings, I came up with the following pipeline: